IIC2173-2018-2-G1/sample-typescript-service/README.md

 Serves as a boilerplate for starting a new [Express.js](https://expressjs.com/) service that is written in [Typescript](https://www.typescriptlang.org/).

+If you wish to see a much more robust and complete boilerplate, take a look at [w3tecch express-typescript boilerplate](https://github.com/w3tecch/express-typescript-boilerplate).
+Part of this boilerplate structure is inspired in that repo.

 ## Requirements

 ### For developing